csinva/csinva.github.io/_notes/ai/dim_reduction.md

   - maximize information transferred in a network of non-linear units
   - uses information theoretic unsupervised learning rules for neural networks
 - problem - doesn't rank features for us

+# lda / qda
+- reduced to axes which separate classes (perpendicular to the boundaries)

+# t-sne / umap
+- t-sne preserves pairwise neighbors
+- UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction